Guide to Color 3D Printers

 Direct Color and Color Mixing 3D Printing

-Direct color, also known as multicolor 3D printing is the most basic way to create 3D printed parts in various colors.
+Direct color, also known as multicolor 3D printing is the most basic way to 3D print parts in multiple colors.
 It involves loading colored raw material into the printer.
 The most common way is using colored filaments with 3D printers that use fused deposition modeling (FDM) technology, which melts and deposits the filament onto the printer bed.

 FDM 3D printers can print in a single color, using colored filament, in two colors, using a dual extruder, or in multiple colors and gradients using color mixing, depending on how many filaments feed through the printer simultaneously.

-The benefit of direct color 3D printing is that it is easy to use and affordable.
+The main advantage of these multicolor 3D printers is that they're easy to use and affordable.
 However, the disadvantages are that it’s not possible to achieve a specific color tone, and the final part will likely have visible layer lines.
 Also, the more extruders an FDM printer has, the bigger the chance of print errors.

 Color Matching 3D Printing